Manipulating nickel oxides in naturally derived cellulose nanofiber networks as robust cathodes for high-performance Ni–Zn batteries†

-Nickel–zinc (Ni–Zn) batteries have been currently regarded as the promising energy storage devices for their high efficiency, high output voltage and good safety.
-However, the low energy density and poor rate performance caused from insufficient active sites and slow electron/ion transportation impede their future development in large-scale applications.
-To boost their electrochemical performance, we designed a new Ni-based composite with unique structure by anchoring Ni–NiO nanoparticles into a naturally-derived and networked cellulose nanofiber carbon (denoted as Ni–NiO/CC), which can work as robust cathodes for Ni–Zn batteries.
-Benefiting from the elaborate structure that can speed up charge transportation and increase active sites of cathode materials, the capacity of Ni–NiO/CC is remarkably boosted from 2.3 mAh/g to 184 mAh/g at 0.625 A/g.
-The as-fabricated Ni–NiO/CC//Zn battery delivers high capacity (256 mAh/g at 0.625 A/g), superior rate performance (68.5% capacity retention at 25 A/g), as well as good cycling durability (87.5% retention after 2000 cycles).
-More importantly, the maximum power density for Ni–NiO/CC//Zn battery is 41.6 kW/kg, posing a peak energy density of 441.7 Wh/kg.
-This work ignites the spark that facile manipulating nanostructured electrodes based on sustainable biomass for green and advanced aqueous rechargeable batteries.
+Nickel–zinc (Ni–Zn) batteries are currently regarded as promising energy storage devices due to their high efficiency, high output voltage and good safety.
+However, the low energy density and poor rate performance caused by insufficient active sites and slow electron/ion transportation impede their future development in large-scale applications.
+To improve their electrochemical performance, we designed a new Ni-based composite with a unique structure by anchoring Ni–NiO nanoparticles onto a naturally derived and networked cellulose nanofiber carbon (denoted as Ni–NiO/CC), which can work as a robust cathode for Ni–Zn batteries.
+Benefiting from the elaborate structure that can speed up charge transportation and increase the number of active sites of cathode materials, the capacity of Ni–NiO/CC is remarkably improved from 2.3 mA h g−1 to 184 mA h g−1 at 0.625 A g−1.
+The as-fabricated Ni–NiO/CC//Zn battery delivers high capacity (256 mA h g−1 at 0.625 A g−1), superior rate performance (68.5% capacity retention at 25 A g−1), and good cycling durability (87.5% retention after 2000 cycles).
+More importantly, the maximum power density of the Ni–NiO/CC//Zn battery is 41.6 kW kg−1, presenting a peak energy density of 441.7 W h kg−1.
+This work promotes the facile manipulation of nanostructured electrodes based on sustainable biomass for green and advanced aqueous rechargeable batteries.